csbl-br/awesome-compbio-chatgpt/README.md

 * "Create a ggplot2 violin plot with a log10 Y axis"
 * "Change my code to make the plot color-blind friendly"
+* "Translate this plot from ggplot2 to matplotlib syntax"

 ## Tutorials